coryhouse/pluralsight-redux-starter/README.md

 |webpack| Bundler with plugin system and integrated development server |
 |webpack-dev-middleware| Adds middleware support to webpack |
 |webpack-hot-middleware| Adds hot reloading to webpack |

+## Having Issues?
+Try these things first:
+1. Run `npm install` - If you forget to do this, you'll see this: babel-node: command not found.
+2. Make sure the path doesn't include any spaces.
+Spaces in path will cause issues on Windows.
+3. Use Node 5.11.1 if on Windows.
+Node 6 has issues on some Windows machines.
+4. Don't run the project from a symbolic link.
+It will cause issues with file watches.